-This sriracha aioli recipe is simple, easy to put together dip with smooth, rich flavors that you all demand in a dip.
+This sriracha aioli recipe is a simple, easy-to-put-together dip with smooth, rich flavors that you all demand in a dip.

-Would you believe that it required only two minutes to spice up your appetizer?
-Its as simple as, mix and serve.
+Would you believe it required only two minutes to spice up your appetizer?
+It's as simple as, mix and serve.

 And how about the ingredients? check you may already have it in the pantry.

-Do you double dip your food with mayo and hot sauce together? voila, you have already invented the hot aioli over the table.
-The recipe such versatile.
+Do you double-dip your food with mayo and hot sauce together? voila, you have already invented the hot aioli over the table.
+The recipe is so versatile.

 Although mayo stays close to our hearts, we cherish this spicy aioli sauce for its flavor and taste.
-Our spicy soul did not satisfy just with mayo and requires other spicy sauces to be paired.
-We often pair up with hot sauce, buffalo sauce, BBQ sauce.
+Our spicy soul is unsatisfied with mayo and requires other spicy sauces to be paired.
+We often pair it up with hot buffalo and BBQ sauce.

 What is Aioli?

-Most of us come across the term aioli in the restaurant's menu cards.
+Most of us recognize the term aioli in the restaurant's menu cards.
 It might have taken place as a topping for your burger, or sauce over your salad, or served as a dip.
-For those who did not know, what's all about?
+For those who did not know, what's it all about?
 It's an excellent form of mayo.

-To put it in a simpler way, mayo is made with basic ingredients like cooking oil and egg.
-Whereas aioli is made with cooking oil, garlic and other spices with enhanced taste and character.
+To put it more straightforwardly, mayo is made with essential ingredients like cooking oil and egg.
+At the same time, aioli is made with cooking oil, garlic, and other spices with enhanced taste and character.

 Aioli is a traditional buttery sauce made with olive oil and garlic.
-Emulsification(the process of oil combines with other insoluble ingredients) makes the aioli light and fluffy.
+Emulsification(oil combined with other insoluble ingredients) makes the aioli light and fluffy.

 What is Sriracha aioli?

 Our creamy sauce is modern and fancy with the right balance of heat.
-I know many love sriracha sauce's flavors, however many cannot withstand its heat.
-This recipe is the sweet spot where we get all the flavors of sriracha sauce and with mellow down fiery heat.
+I know many love sriracha sauce's flavors.
+However, many cannot withstand its heat.
+This recipe is the sweet spot where we get all the flavors of sriracha sauce with mellow-down fiery heat.

-A creamy, mildly spicy sauce can pair up anything you name it, from finger food to sandwiches, like this sweet Sriracha sauce.
+Like this sweet Sriracha sauce, a creamy, mildly spicy sauce can pair up anything, from finger food to sandwiches.

-A crowd-pleasing recipe and great for chip stand at the party.
-Whip up and serve with chips, nachos, pita or tortilla chips, your guests are going to love this.
+It's a crowd-pleasing recipe and great for a chip stand at the party.
+Whip up and serve with chips, nachos, pita, or tortilla chips; your guests will love this.

 Other sauces you may like,